1) Plant History & General Information:

 - Other Uses: Bromelain breaks down protein.
 Pineapple juice can thus be used as a marinade and tenderizer for meat.
 The enzymes in pineapples can interfere with the preparation of some foods, such as jelly or other gelatin-based desserts.
 The bromelain breaks down in the canning process, thus canned pineapple can generally be used with gelatin.

 3) Growing Instructions

-- Best time to Harvest: The edible pineapples should omit a delicious sweet fragrance when they are ripe.
+- Best time to Harvest: The edible pineapples should omit a deliciously sweet fragrance when they are ripe.
 Hawaiian pineapples also turn yellow in color when they are ripe.
-Don’t pick or buy an under ripe pineapple thinking you can ripen it some more at home, like you can with bananas.
+Don’t pick or buy an under-ripe pineapple thinking you can ripen it some more at home like you can with bananas.
 The ripening process stops once the fruits are picked and therefore should only be picked once fully ripen.

 - Sunlight Requirements: Full Shade, Partial Shade, Full Sunlight

 - Soil Requirements: Plant the crown in an 8-inch porous pot using enriched potting soil with a blend of 30% organic matter.
 Press the soil firmly around the base of the crown and try not to get any soil in the leaves

 - From any pineapple, you can grow a pineapple plant.
 To do so cut off the crown (the leafy top) of the pineapples and strip a few of the leaves from the crown.
 Turn the crown upside down and let it dry for about a week until the cut end and the leaf scars have hardened.
 Put the crown in a glass of water or mason jar, changing the water every few days.
 Within a week you will see roots, after a few weeks when the roots are nice and long and the crown is ready to plant.

 - Difficulties with this plant: Pineapple is a tropical plant and cold temperatures can slow grow and even severely damage pineapple plants.